Skip to main content

 The council cannot refer you to another council in Scotland unless you agree to it.

-You could be referred to a council in England or Wales if:
+You could be referred to a council in England or Wales if both of these apply:

-you do not have a local connection to the council where you’ve applied
+• you do not have a local connection to the council you’ve applied to

-you have a local connection to a council in England or Wales
+• you do have a local connection to a council in England or Wales

-They must tell you in writing which council they’re referring you to and why.
+They must tell you in writing which council they’re referring you to and why they think you have a local connection there.

 You should not be referred to another council just because you have family there.

-The council cannot refer you to an area where you, or someone in your household, would be at risk of domestic abuse.
+The council cannot refer you to an area where you, or someone you live with, would be at risk of domestic abuse.

 If you've recently received refugee status

-you were staying in Home Office accommodation there while your asylum application was processed
+• you lived in Home Office accommodation there while your asylum application was processed

-you stayed there in temporary accommodation for a short time
+• you stayed in temporary accommodation there for a short time after you got leave to remain

-If you've stayed in England or Wales for a while after leaving Home Office accommodation, the council might say you have a local connection there.
+If you stayed in England or Wales for a longer time after leaving Home Office accommodation, the council might say you have a local connection there.

 What happens if you’re referred to another council